H. L. Hunley: Recovery of wreckage

 On 14 September 1995, at the official request of Senator Glenn F. McConnell, Chairman, South Carolina Hunley Commission, E. Lee Spence, with South Carolina Attorney General Charles M. Condon signing, donated Hunley to the State of South Carolina.
 Shortly thereafter, NUMA disclosed to government officials Wilbank's location for the wreck which, when finally made public in October 2000, matched Spence's 1970s plot of the wreck's location well within standard mapping tolerances.
 Spence avows that he discovered Hunley in 1970, revisiting and mapping the site in 1971 and again in 1979, and that after he published the location in his 1995 book he expected NUMA to independently verify the wreck as Hunley, not to claim that NUMA had discovered her.
 NUMA was actually part of a SCIAA expedition directed by Dr. Mark M. Newell and not Cussler.
 Dr. Newell swore under oath that he used Spence's maps to direct the joint SCIAA/NUMA expedition and credited Spence with the original discovery.
 Dr. Newell credits his expedition only with the official verification of Hunley.

 The in situ underwater archaeological investigation and excavation culminated with the raising of Hunley on 8 August 2000.
-A large team of professionals from the Naval Historical Center's Underwater Archaeology Branch, National Park Service, the South Carolina Institute of Archaeology and Anthropology, and various other individuals investigated the vessel, measuring and documenting her prior to removal.
+A large team of professionals from the Naval Historical Center's Underwater Archaeology Branch, National Park Service, the South Carolina Institute of Archaeology and Anthropology, and various other individuals investigated the vessel, measuring and documenting her before removal.
 Once the on-site investigation was complete, harnesses were slipped underneath the sub and attached to a truss designed by Oceaneering International.
 After the last harness had been secured, the crane from the recovery barge Karlissa B hoisted the submarine from the sea floor.
 She was raised from the open waters of the Atlantic Ocean, just over 3.5 nmi from Sullivan's Island outside the entrance to Charleston Harbor.
-Despite having used a sextant and hand-held compass, thirty years earlier, to plot the wreck's location, Dr. Spence's 52 m accuracy turned out to be well within the length of the recovery barge, which was 64 m long.
+Despite having used a sextant and hand-held compass thirty years earlier to plot the wreck's location, Dr. Spence's 52 m accuracy turned out to be well within the length of the recovery barge, which was 64 m long.
 On 8 August 2000, at 08:37, the sub broke the surface for the first time in more than 136 years, greeted by a cheering crowd on shore and in surrounding watercraft, including author Clive Cussler.
 Once safely on her transporting barge, Hunley was shipped back to Charleston.
 The removal operation concluded when the submarine was secured inside the Warren Lasch Conservation Center, at the former Charleston Navy Yard in North Charleston, in a specially designed tank of fresh water to await conservation until she could eventually be exposed to air.